 My soaping adventure has taken me through a number of different experiments with soap, but till date one of my favourites is to make pure Coconut soap.
-In this post I will go through three different recipes of pure Coconut soap, using the same method (cold process), but creating soap bars for three different uses:
+In this post I will go through two different recipes of pure Coconut soap, using the same method (cold process), but creating soap bars for two different uses:

 - As a Face & Body bar

-If you are new to soap making, you can start by reading How to make natural soap to understand the basics of Cold Process soap making and Coloring soap naturally to learn how you use natural colourants in soap.
+If you are new to soap making, you can start by reading How to make natural soap from scratch (cold process), How to form a solid soap recipe and Natural ways to colour soap.

 Why Coconut Soap?